 I want to make almond croissants.
 I just have such a craving for them.
 My quest to find croissants around here are sad.
 Therefore I must make my own.
 Anyone had success with making almond croissants?
 Would love to hear about it.

 Fill with a 1/4 cup or so of fresh almond paste.
 Then cover with another layer of pie crust.
+I've used pre-made pie crusts here--they work wonderful!
+Or you can use homemade pie crust; I've included a link in the recipe.

 Fill with blueberries, cover with pie crust, egg wash.
 Bake.
 Done!